Origin of cocoa or cacao native

 - Cacao Criollo or native: it is the oldest and comes from Peru and Ecuador.

 - Cacao Stranger(forastero): is the most abundant, accounting for 90% of world production

 - Cacao Trinity: Originated from the island of Trinidad, it’s a natural biological hybrid, crossing the criollo and the stranger.

 Cacao native: Main areas of cultivation in Peru

 The cultivation takes place at the bottom of the western slope of the Andes, and in the Peruvian jungle, between 300 and 900 m its the main places of cultivation are the valleys of Urubamba in the Convention and Lares in the department of Cusco, also in the valley of the Apurimac River in the department of Ayacucho, in Tingo Maria in the department of Huanuco, Satipo in the department of Junin in Jaén, Bambamarca and San Ignacio in the department of Cajamarca, Bagua and Alto Marañón in the department of the Amazonas.

 The quality of our products reflect the complete organic process of our native cocoa; beginning with our growers in the amazon zone (tarapoto, junin, piura and Pucallpa in Peru).

-We offer organic cacao or cocoa products in bulk ( raw cacao powder( natural and alkalinized), raw cocoa nibs, paste, butter, hush) and wholesale prices for importers and distribuitors, we are suppliers of the best raw material from Amazon Andean zone in Peru…Also please contacts us if you need Private label service or EOM service. contact us
+We offer organic cacao or cocoa products in bulk, raw cacao powder( natural and alkalinized), raw cocoa nibs, paste, butter and hush in wholesale prices for importers and distribuitors, we are suppliers of the best raw material from Amazon Andean zone in Peru…Also please contacts us if you need Private label service or EOM service. contact us